Smart Warehouses: Transforming the Global Supply Chain

 Automating Warehousing: The Next Step?

 Currently, 30% of warehouses are using voice and light- directed software systems, which navigate operators across storage locations and augment the picking process.
 But this technology lacks application integration, which is a major barrier to effective warehouse management and cost optimization.
-Despite this, the companies with fully integrated supply chains that are using these software solutions have witnessed a 20% performance improvement.
+Despite this, the companies using fully integrated supply chain management software have witnessed a 20% performance improvement.

 A perfect example to highlight the proficiency of smart warehouses is Amazon.
 It employs 10,000 robots across the world to move and group-stock specific orders.
 It is also experimenting with delivery drones and has two patents for connected wristbands to capture the position of a worker’s hand to incorporate a haptic feedback system that monitors the location of inventory bins.